AleFreitas/projeto5-batepapouol/README.md

 # Bate papo UOL
-this is a online chatroom project for mobile that uses a Driven API to connect people\
+This is a online chatroom project for mobile that uses a Driven API to connect people.\
-the idea is to make a basic website capable of sending messages to the API as well\
+The idea is to make a basic website capable of sending messages to the API as well\
 as getting messages from the database in a simple way.
 ## How to use it?
 you just need to insert an available nickname and you can send messages to everyone\